nxp-imx-support/nxp-demo-experience/README.md

 ## How to Generates the NXP Demo Experience Documentation using AsciiDoc

+Please note that these documents are no longer be updated and removed in the next update.
+For documentation, please visit https://github.com/NXP/nxp-demo-experience-assets/releases.

 In order to generates the NXP Demo Experience documentation file, go to the `doc` directory and use the following commands: